rlipscombe/rebar3_eunit_start/README.md

 It's useful for starting applications (such as `telemetry`) that your code depends on, without scattering fixtures all over your tests.

+If you're looking for the equivalent for Common Test, that's here: https://github.com/rlipscombe/ct_ext/

 ## Use

 Add the plugin to your rebar config: